highcharts/highcharts/docs/dashboards/edit-mode.md

 ![edit-mode-context-menu.png](edit-mode-context-menu.png)

 When edit mode is enabled, the appearance of the dashboard changes.
 When a cell is hovered it gets blue border and the row, in which the cell is, gets green border.
-Additionally both row and cell get a tooltip, wich allows the user to change its position, change its options, or just delete it.
+Additionally both row and cell get a tooltip, which allows the user to change its position, change its options, or just delete it.

 ![edit-mode-tooltip.png](edit-mode-tooltip.png)